vert-x/mod-lang-clojure/README.md

     .clj=clojure

-If you would rather run the latest from source, checkout this repo, then:
+Every commit triggers a [CI](https://vertx.ci.cloudbees.com/job/vert.x-mod-lang-clojure/) build, and we publish a SNAPSHOT when that success.
+So if you would rather run the latest commit, update your `langs.properties` with:

-    mvn install

-and update your `langs.properties` with:

     clojure=io.vertx~lang-clojure~0.2.0-SNAPSHOT:io.vertx.lang.clojure.ClojureVerticleFactory
     .clj=clojure